tunroam/paper/report/356setrules.md

 - During the demo, an open WiFi (after identity validation) would be more desirable
 - An actual implementation (e.g. on a campus) would not run all the components on the same device

-Therefore the scripts outputs network policies instead of setting them.
+Therefore the scripts outputs network policies instead of setting them:

 ```
 $ validate_anonid.py 11443_06443_00testA@tunroam.lent.ink